|Cytospora canker||Slightly sunken cankers girdle and kill branches.||Valsa (Cytospora)||Prune infected branches.|

 Pucciniastrum hydrangeae (hemlock ↔ hydrangea)Pucciniastrum vaccinii (hemlock ↔ rhododendron and others)

 |No control is recommended for these fungi, which over-winter on the broadleaf host and then spreads to hemlock.|

-Fabrella needle blight (PSU Dept. of Plant Pathology collection) From the PA Department of Natural Resources.
+Fabrella needle blight (Penn State Dept. of Plant Pathology collection) From the PA Department of Natural Resources.

 Notice: The user of this information assumes all risks for personal injury or property damage.